ApiLogicServer/ApiLogicProject/Tutorial.md

 ### Admin App: Multi-Page, Multi-Table, Automatic Joins

-To run the Admin App, follow these steps:

-1. After completing the Create step, start the server as illustrated below:
-      * Use the pre-built Launch Configuration to start the server and
-      * Start the browser to see your Admin App
+After starting the server and browser, explore the Admin App in yuour browser:

 1. Navigate to `Customer`
       * Depending on your screen size, you may need to hit the "hamburger menu" (top left) to see the left menu
 2. Click the Customer row  to see Customer Details